Labiaplasty

 Trim Technique

-• Smooth the outer edge of the labia
+• Smooth or refine the outer edge

-• Address localised irregularities or tissue prominence
+• Address localised irregularities or excess tissue

 Wedge Technique